turi-code/userguide/deployment/pred-operating.md

 ##### Reconfigure a Predictive Service Deployment

 You can modify some underlying configuration parameters of the Predictive Service deployment using the [`reconfigure`](https://dato.com/products/create/docs/generated/graphlab.deploy.PredictiveService.reconfigure.html) method.
-At present, only two underlying configuration parameters have been exposed, but this list will grow over time.
-The list below enumerates the available configuration options:
+The available configuration options are:

 - `cache_max_memory_mb`: the amount of memory allocated to the distributed cache
 - `cache_ttl_on_update_secs`: the TTL of existing cache keys after a model update
+- `feedback_cache_ttl_secs`: The TTL of cached feedback requests

-An example call to reconfigure might look as follows:
+A call to reconfigure might look as follows:

 ```python
 # increase the cache_max_memory size to 4 GBs